henrik/autho/README.md

   * `Autho::Authentication` to find a user from email and password.
   * `Autho::Session` to store, get and remove user from the session.

+## TODO

+* More specs
+* Polish API
+* Depend and document the redirect-after-logging-in gem
+* "Remember me"?

 ## Contributing

 1. Fork it